Storytelling has come a long way from childhood tales to brand narratives.

-- The main story where you walk them through your experience with the product or tips to use the product effectively.
+- The main story is where you walk them through your experience with the product or tips to use the product effectively.

 - A question-and-answer session where your audience can talk about their concerns.

-If you’re a thought-leader in your industry, you can go live and educate your audience based on your experiences and achievements.
+If you’re a thought leader in your industry, you can go live and educate your audience based on your experiences and achievements.

 6. User-generated Content on Instagram

 User-generated content can give a boost to your Instagram following.
-It gives you a chance to understand your community better and voice their interest in your brand through short-stories.
+It gives you a chance to understand your community better and voice their interest in your brand through short stories.

-Pick stories and posts from your community and share it on your Instagram profile as photos, videos, or boomerangs.
+Pick stories and posts from your community and share them on your Instagram profile as photos, videos, or boomerangs.
 You can also create an Instagram story collecting photos from your community and adding a message to it.
 Use a branded hashtag to let your story leave a substantial impact on your audience.

 Either way is to arrange a contest and ask your followers to create their own stories with your branded hashtag and announce re-posts or small gifts for the best ones.